hub714/multi-region-workshop/lab-3-mr/README.md

 ## Lab 3 - Make it multi-region!

 In this lab, you will launch your app in another region and then use Global Accelerator to route traffic.
-Test it as well.

 Here's a reference architecture for what you'll be building: